totalspectrum/spin2cpp/README.md

   Normalize all identifiers so that the first letter is upper case and the rest are lower case.
 This is the way older versions of spin2cpp handled identifiers, and is useful for avoiding some identifier conflicts.
-Without this flag, identifiers use the case specified in their first occurence.
+Without this flag, identifiers are converted to all lower case.

 `--p2`
   Create output for Propeller 2.
-This is still experimental, but should work.
-Requires v32b FPGA images.

 `--require=M.N.K`
   Require spin2cpp version M.N.K or later.
 If an earlier version number is